On this page

 - shakes, tingles, sweating or hot flushes.1

-Understanding when you’re having a panic attack (and knowing how to deal with it) can help you realise that the situation is not life threatening and that calming down will help it pass.
+Understanding when you’re having a panic attack and knowing how to deal with it can help reduce the severity of symptoms and how long they last.

-“Recognising your early warning signs is helpful, and once you feel them coming on, learning to calm the body down with breathing and progressive muscular relaxation can be helpful,” says Dr Lynn.
+“Recognising your early warning signs of a panic attack is useful.
+Once you feel them coming on, learning to calm the body down with breathing and progressive muscular relaxation can be helpful,” says Dr Lynn.

 “Once the body is calm, it’s time to work on the mind, learning to recognise those thoughts that are unhelpful, and challenging them.”